Low Carb Chocolate Chip Cookies (Paleo, Keto)

 - In one bowl mix the almond flour, baking soda, salt, sugar and chopped up chocolate.

-- In another bowl mix the almond butter, ghee, egg, maple syrup and vanilla.
+- In another bowl mix the almond butter, ghee, egg and vanilla.

 - Add the dry mix to the wet mix and fold in until it's all well incorporated and dark brown.